 Interaction

-May reduce the absorption of ampicillin esters, iron salts, itraconazole and ketoconazole (omeprazole increases the pH of the stomach).
+May reduce the absorption of ampicillin esters, iron salts, itraconazole and ketoconazole (omeprazole increases gastric pH).

-Being inhibitors of cytochrome P450, it can increase the concentration and reduce the excretion of diazepam, indirect anticoagulants, phenytoin (drugs that are metabolized in the liver by cytochrome CYP2C19), which in some cases may require a reduction in doses of these drugs.
+Being inhibitors of cytochrome P450, it can increase the concentration and reduce the excretion of diazepam, indirect anticoagulants, phenytoin (drugs that are metabolized in the liver via cytochrome CYP2C19), which in some cases may require a reduction in the doses of these drugs.
 May increase plasma concentrations of clarithromycin.

-At the same time, long-term use of omeprazole at a dose of 20 mg once a day in combination with caffeine, theophylline, piroxicam, diclofenac, naproxen, metoprolol, propranolol, ethanol, cyclosporine, lidocaine, quinidine and estradiol did not lead to a change in their plasma concentration.
+At the same time, long-term use of omeprazole at a dose of 20 mg 1 time per day in combination with caffeine, theophylline, piroxicam, diclofenac, naproxen, metoprolol, propranolol, ethanol, cyclosporine, lidocaine, quinidine and estradiol did not lead to a change in their plasma concentrations.

 There was no interaction with concomitantly taken antacids.